-If you scroll down, you will find helpful information about California drunk driving law and how our Newport Beach DUI defense lawyers may help your case:
+If you scroll down, you will find important information about California drunk driving law and how our Newport Beach DUI defense lawyers may help your case:

-California DUI cases are two-pronged: There is the criminal case (discussed below), and the DMV case.
-The moment you are arrested for driving under the influence in Newport Beach, the police officer will ask that you hand over your driver’s license, and he/she will give you a pink, temporary license good for thirty days.
-You can contact the Department of Motor Vehicles to request a DMV Hearing to contest the license suspension, but you have to make the request within only ten days of your arrest, or else you forfeit the right completely.
+California DUI law cases are two-pronged: There is the criminal case, and the DMV case.
+The moment a person is arrested for driving under the influence in Newport Beach, the police officer will ask that he/she hand over his/her driver’s license.
+The officer will then replace it with a pink, temporary license good for thirty days.
+Defendants have only ten days to contact the Department of Motor Vehicles to request a DMV hearing to contest the license suspension.

-Our Newport Beach DUI Defense Attorneys can request the DMV Hearing for you as well as appear on your behalf.
-DMV Hearings are very similar to trials, and we can present evidence and cross-examine witnesses in an effort to persuade the hearing officer not to suspend your license.
-Either way, a first time DUI case will rarely cause your license to be suspended for more than a few months, whereas successive DUI cases may result in suspensions for one year or longer.
-We can also request that you be granted a restricted license that would allow you to continue commuting to work and school.
+Our Newport Beach DUI Attorneys can request the DMV hearing for you as well as appear on your behalf.
+DMV hearings are similar to trials, and we can present evidence and cross-examine witnesses in an effort to persuade the hearing officer not to suspend your license.

-People convicted of DUI in Newport Beach for the first time can expect to be sentenced to the following terms:
+People convicted of a first-time misdemeanor DUI in Newport Beach can expect to be sentenced to the following terms:

-- Two days to six months in jail, but that is almost always suspendable
+- Two days to six months of jail time, but that is almost always suspendable

 - Fines of about $1,800